Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that displays the ten newest lines in a file
+created a script that prints that only appear once